Progesterone can cause temporary breast swelling and fullness, but progesterone alone does not reliably lead to permanent breast enlargement.

 In conclusion:

-Progesterone influences temporary swelling and gland development but does not cause lasting enlargement without other hormonal interplay.
+Progesterone influences temporary swelling and gland development, but it does not usually cause lasting enlargement without other hormonal and body-tissue changes.